JayCuthrell/fudge-org-eleventy-excellent-4.3.3/src/posts/fudge-sunday/fudge-sunday-i-dont-know-where-ill-be-tomorrow.md

 This is the fifth and final of the series.
 By now, we’ve talked a bit about data centers that are on the surface of the Earth and those that might be above it in the sky and beyond.

 While we haven’t spent much time on the majority of what covers the earth, it’s a good time to remember it’s the seas that dominate and make this the blue planet.
-The point being, where there can be data there may very well be a data center that follows.
+The point being, where there can be data there may very well be a datacenter that follows.

 Example: Microsoft’s Project Natick